Student Internship Information

 Complete the "Student Internship Inquiry" form found on this web page.
 Please note that your Titan student email address is preferred when filling out this form because all internship correspondence will be directed to your Titan email account.
 Once you complete and submit the "Student Internship Inquiry," you will receive an email response from the internship office with a link to the required Internship Orientation course in Canvas.

-Complete the Internship Orientation course in Canvas, making sure to complete and submit the Quiz and Application.
-Once these results are received in the internship office, you will be contacted by the Internship Representative.
-(Generally within a few days.)
+Complete the Internship Orientation course in Canvas.
+Once the results have been received, you will be contacted by an Internship Representative.

 - When you speak with the Internship Representative, you will discuss potential internship sites and work with her to find a placement site that is right for you.